Delport121/Obsidian_Vault/05 - ROS Simulator/Articulated robotics/12) slam_toolbox.md

 ```

 - After many struggles I just could not get the saved map file to load.
 I continued to another tutorial that helped me implement  slam and NAV2 (RoboticsBackEnd) and continued with the video
+- The error eventually was a spelling mistake of async instead of asynch
 # Localisation with AMCL
 To enable the following
 ![[Pasted image 20240606172513.png]]